JamesByers/GA-SEA-DAT2/README.md

 **Homework:**
+* If you're using Anaconda, install Seaborn by running `conda install seaborn` at the command line.
+(Note that some students in past courses have had problems with Anaconda after installing Seaborn.)
+If you're not using Anaconda, [install Seaborn](http://stanford.edu/~mwaskom/software/seaborn/installing.html) using `pip`.
 * **Optional:** Complete the homework exercise listed in the [web scraping code](code/05_web_scraping.py).
 It will take the place of any one homework you miss, past or future!
 This is due on Tuesday (April 5th).
-* **Optional:** If you're using Anaconda, install Seaborn by running `conda install seaborn` at the command line.
-(Note that some students in past courses have had problems with Anaconda after installing Seaborn.)
-If you're not using Anaconda, [install Seaborn](http://stanford.edu/~mwaskom/software/seaborn/installing.html) using `pip`.

 **API Resources:**
 * This Python script to [query the U.S. Census API](https://github.com/laurakurup/census-api) was created by a former DAT student.
 It's a bit more complicated than the example we used in class, it's very well commented, and it may provide a useful framework for writing your own code to query APIs.